Vladimir Kramnik

 Vladimir Borisovich Kramnik (Влади́мир Бори́сович Кра́мник; born 25 June 1975) is a Russian chess grandmaster.
-He was the Classical World Chess Champion from 2000 to 2006, and the undisputed World Chess Champion from 2006 to 2007.
-He has won three team gold medals and three individual medals at Chess Olympiads.
+He was the Classical World Chess Champion from 2000 to 2006, and the 14th undisputed World Chess Champion from 2006 to 2007.

 In 2000, Kramnik defeated Garry Kasparov and became the Classical World Chess Champion.
 He defended his title in 2004 against Peter Leko, and defeated the reigning FIDE World Champion Veselin Topalov in a unification match in 2006.
 As a result, Kramnik became the first undisputed World Champion, holding both the FIDE and Classical titles, since Kasparov split from FIDE in 1993.

 In 2007, Kramnik lost the title to Viswanathan Anand, who won the World Chess Championship 2007 tournament ahead of Kramnik.
 He challenged Anand at the World Chess Championship 2008 to regain his title, but lost.
-Nonetheless, he remained a top player; he reached a peak rating of 2817 in October 2016, which makes him the joint-eighth highest-rated player of all time.

-Kramnik publicly announced his retirement as a professional chess player in January 2019.
-He stated he intends to focus on projects relating to chess for children and education.
+He played in four more Candidates tournaments between 2012 and 2018.
+Kramnik publicly announced his retirement as a professional chess player in January 2019 to focus on projects relating to chess for children and education.

+Kramnik reached a peak rating of 2817 in October 2016, which makes him the joint-eighth-highest-rated player of all time.
+He is widely recognized for his contributions to opening theory.

+Kramnik has since been widely criticized by other professional chess players and the media for frequently accusing fellow players of cheating without substantial evidence.
+FIDE was investigating him for his comments before the death of Daniel Naroditsky, an American grandmaster Kramnik accused of cheating, and the investigation is ongoing.

 Early career

-Vladimir Kramnik was born in the town of Tuapse, on the shores of the Black Sea.
+Kramnik was born in the town of Tuapse, on the shores of the Black Sea.
 His father's birth name was Boris Sokolov, but he took his stepfather's surname when his mother (Vladimir's grandmother) remarried.
-His mother Irina Fedorovna is Ukrainian and is a music teacher, his biological father Boris Sokolov is Russian painter and sculptor.
-As a child, Vladimir Kramnik studied in the chess school established by Mikhail Botvinnik.
+His mother Irina Fedorovna is Ukrainian and is a music teacher; his biological father Boris Sokolov is a Russian painter and sculptor.
+As a child, Kramnik studied in the chess school established by Mikhail Botvinnik.
 His first notable result in a major tournament was his gold medal win as first reserve for the Russian team in the 1992 Chess Olympiad in Manila.
-His selection for the team caused some controversy in Russia at the time, as he was only a FIDE Master.
-However, his selection was supported by Garry Kasparov.
+His selection for the team caused some controversy in Russia at the time, as he was only a FIDE Master, but Garry Kasparov supported it.
 He scored eight wins, one draw, and no losses, a performance of 2958, which won a gold medal for best rating performance.

-The following year, Kramnik played in the very strong tournament in Linares.
+In 1993, Kramnik played in the very strong tournament in Linares.
 He finished fifth, beating the then world number three, Vasyl Ivanchuk, along the way.
-He followed this up with a string of good results, but had to wait until 1995 for his first major tournament win at normal time controls, when he won the strong Dortmund tournament, finishing it unbeaten.
+He followed this with a string of good results, but had to wait until 1995 for his first major tournament win at normal time controls, when he won the strong Dortmund tournament, finishing it unbeaten.

 In 1995, Kramnik served as a second for Kasparov in the Classical World Chess Championship 1995 match against challenger Viswanathan Anand.
 Kasparov won the match 10½–7½.